appium/appium-uiautomator2-driver/README.md

 ### mobile: getAppStrings

 Retrieves string resources for the given app language.
 An error is thrown if strings cannot be fetched or no strings exist for the given language abbreviation.
+Available since driver version 2.15.0

 #### Arguments